nosana-ci/workshop/assignments/web3-labs/Step-3.md

 ```

 **NOTE:**  The `PRIVATE_KEY` has to be added securely in the CI platform, and not put in code.
-Go over to https://app.nosana.io and the test private key generated above as a secret named `PRIVATE_KEY`.
+Go to https://app.nosana.io and input the test private key generated above as a secret named `PRIVATE_KEY`.

+When that is done everything should run automatically and each commit will deploy your contract to testnet.

 ## Bonus points